MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/assignedaccess-csp.md

 | 2     | KioskModeAppNotFound          |
 | 3     | KioskModeAppActivationFailure         |

-Additionally, the status payload includes a profileId, which can be used by the MDM server to correlate which kiosk app caused the error.
+Additionally, the status payload includes a profileId that can be used by the MDM server to correlate which kiosk app caused the error.

 In Windows 10, version 1810, Assigned Access runtime status supports monitoring single-app kiosk and multi-app modes.
 Here are the possible status codes.